Criollo people: Colonial society

-Criollo culture
+Culture

 The criollos allowed a syncretism in their culture and gastronomy, and they, in general, felt more identified with the territory where they were born than with the Iberian peninsula.
 Evidence is their authorship of works demonstrating an attachment to and pride in the natives and their history.
 They sometimes criticized the crimes of the conquistadores, often denouncing and defending natives from abuse.
 In the colony's last two centuries criollos rebelled in response to the harsh suppression of Indigenous uprisings.
 They allowed the natives and the mestizos (indigenous/European mixed) to be schooled in the universities and art schools, and many natives and mestizos were actually notable painters and architects, mostly in the Andes, but also in Mexico.

 The mixed religious or secular music appears since the 16th century in Spanish and indigenous languages.
 Baroque music is imported from Spain but with European and African instruments (such as drums and congas) appears.
 The Spanish also introduce a wider musical scale than the indigenous pentatonic, and a melodic and poetic repertoire, transmitted by writings such as songbooks, common of it is the sung voice, common in the European baroque music, the mixed aesthetics are the fruit of diverse contributions indigenous, African and especially, Spanish and European.
 Instruments introduced by the Spanish are the chirimías, sackbuts, dulcians, orlos, bugles, violas, guitars, violins, harps, organs, etc., along with percussions (that can be indigenous or African), everything converges on music heard by everyone.
 The Dominican Diego Durán in 1570 writes, "All the peoples have parties, and therefore it is unthinkable to remove them (because it is impossible and because it is not convenient either)", himself parade like the natives with a bouquet of flowers at a Christian party that coincides with the celebration of Tezcatlipoca in Mexico.
 The Jesuits develop with great success a "pedagogy of theatricality", with this the Society of Jesus attracts the natives and blacks to the church, where children learn to play European instruments.
 In Quito (1609): "there were many dances of tall and small Indigenous, and there was no lack of Moscas Indigenous who danced in the manner of the New Kingdom [European] (...) and dances of Spaniards and blacks and other dances of the Indigenous must dance before the Blessed Sacrament and in front of the Virgin Mary and the saints at parties and Easter, if they don't do it then they are punished".
 The well-known Zambra mora was commonly danced by blacks, to the sound of castanets and drums.
 The Spanish Sarabande was danced by whites and blacks.
 Blacks also have their chiefs.
 In these local events, the brotherhoods of the Congos give rise to the Congadas (Brazil, Caribbean).